VishalVasoya1/Cycle-GAN-Recreate-Masterpiece/README.md

 **Step 4.1: Deploy to Docker container**

-File name: Dockerfile and docker-compose file contain instructions to deploy the code to a Docker container.
+File name: `Dockerfile` and `docker-compose.yml` file contain instructions to deploy the code to a Docker container.
 Once the Docker container deployment is done locally, I tried to deploy that container on GCP Artifact Registry.

 Instructions: